-In the buzzword-filled, trend-driven world of marketing, it can be hard to separate useful information from filler content.
-But every so often you come across someone who cuts through the noise, filters out the nonsense and gives it to you straight.
+In the buzzword-filled, trend-driven marketing world, separating useful information from filler content can be hard.
+But occasionally, you come across someone who cuts through the noise, filters out the nonsense and gives it to you straight.

 Gaetano DiNardo is one such person.
 He’s not one for gimmicks or vanity metrics.
-He’s about results—figuring out what’s works and getting the most out of it.
+He’s about results—figuring out what works and getting the most out of it.

 In this post, we’ll dissect the key takeaways from episode five of the podcast, covering Gaetano’s thoughts on demand generation, content strategy, community building, and marketing sprints as an alternative to bloated quarterly plans.

 If you're a new startup developing a demand generation strategy from info found on Google, it can be easy to fall down a rabbit hole of sales funnels, marketing qualified leads, automated content, and metrics that track every aspect of a person’s interaction with your brand.

 Things can get complex and overwhelming in a hurry.
 For Gaetano, all of those bells and whistles aren’t necessary: